srijan-paul/blog/11ty/ave_intro.md

 and finally, `.toLowerCase()`  turns "baNaNa" into "banana".
 This is one of the many problems with Javascript, and unfortunately, the other bugs you will encouter won't be as fun to explore.

-## In comes Ave.
+## Introducing Ave.

-Yeah I couldn't think of a name that wasn't already take, so I went with 'Ave'.
+Yeah I couldn't think of a name that wasn't already taken, so I went with 'Ave'.
 It's the name of a Spanish bird species (I think?).
 If you have a better name in mind, let me know.

 Anyway, this is what it looks like: